tarantool/doc/doc/reference/reference_lua/net_box.rst

         All registered watchers are automatically resubscribed when the connection is reestablished.

-        If a remote host supports watchers, the 'watchers' key will be set in connection's ``peer_protocol_features``.
+        If a remote host supports watchers, the ``watchers`` key will be set in the connection's ``peer_protocol_features``.

         Keep in mind that garbage collection of a watcher handle doesn't result in unregistering the watcher.
-        It is okay to discard the result of ``box.watch`` if the watcher is never going to be unregistered.
+        It is okay to discard the result of ``box.watch`` if the watcher will never be unregistered.

         **Example:**